tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 to "hidden.example.com", accessing the hidden service.
 This solution works well in
-practice when the fronting server and the hidden server are "co-tenant" of the same multiplexed server.
+practice when the fronting server and the hidden server are "co-tenants" of the same multiplexed server.

 The HTTP fronting solution can be deployed without modification to the TLS protocol, and does not require using any specific version of TLS.
-There are however a few issues regarding discovery, client implementations, trust, and
+There are, however, a few issues regarding discovery, client implementations, trust, and
 applicability:

 * The client has to discover that the hidden service can be accessed through the fronting server.

-* The client browser's has to be directed to access the hidden service through the fronting service.
+* The client's browser has to be directed to access the hidden service through the fronting service.

-* Since the TLS connection is established with the fronting service, the client has no cryptographic proof that the content does in fact come from the hidden service.
+* Since the TLS connection is established with the fronting service, the client has no cryptographic proof that the content does, in fact, come from the hidden service.
 The solution does thus not mitigate the context sharing issues described in (#nocontextsharing).

-* Since this is an HTTP-level solution, it would not protect non-HTTP protocols such as DNS over TLS [@?RFC7858] or IMAP over TLS [@?RFC2595].
+* Since this is an HTTP-level solution, it would not protect non-HTTP protocols as discussed in (#multi-protocol).

 The discovery issue is common to most SNI encryption solutions.
 The browser issue may be solved by developing a browser extension that